Thomas J Sandora MD

 Summary

 - Dr. Thomas Sandora, MD is a pediatric infectious disease specialist in Boston, Massachusetts.
 He is currently licensed to practice medicine in Massachusetts.
-He is affiliated with Boston Children's Hospital and Brigham and Women's Hospital.
+He is an Assistant Professor of Pediatrics at Boston Children's Hospital.

 Education & Training